Timeline for application

 - Research the school and the area, find out as much as you can about the school and the children you will be teaching.
 Think about any particular issues and challenges and ways in which you would deal with these.

-- Prepare your micro-teaching session and produce a plan you can share with the interview panel, prepare materials and resources and anticipate any questions that might be asked afterwards.
+- Prepare your lesson and produce a plan you can share with the interview panel, prepare materials and resources and anticipate any questions that might be asked afterwards.

 - Look at the job description and person specification so you are clear about what the job involves and what the recruiters are looking for.

 - Think about evidence that shows you match the job requirements.
-Try to think of 2 – 3 examples to evidence each criterion so you have examples to hand if asked at an interview.
+Try to think of 2 – 3 examples to evidence each criterion from the person specification so you have examples to hand if asked at an interview.
 Practise using the STAR technique for competency questions.
 You can find out more about this technique in our STAR framework resource

 - Look back at your application and remind yourself what you have told the recruiters.